asensio-lab/workplace-charging-experiment/README.md

 # A Field Experiment on Workplace Norms and Electric Vehicle Charging Etiquette

-This repository contains the replication code used in the "A Field Experiment on Workplace Norms and Electric Vehicle Charging Etiquette" paper as well as the anonymized version of the data upon which the paper is built.
+This repository contains the replication code used in the "A Field Experiment on Workplace Norms and Electric Vehicle Charging Etiquette" paper.
 It is designed for easy replication of all figures and tables.

-The repository contains the R code necessary to replicate all figures and tables from the paper.
+The repository contains the R code necessary to replicate all figures and tables from the paper in the file "**package.R**".
 The anonymized data for replication is available at the following address:

 https://doi.org/10.7910/DVN/NFPQLW